maingroupchemistry/do_website/content/authors/istvan_simon/_index.md

 ---
 # Display name
-title: Istvan Zsoldos
+title: Istvan Simon
-name: Istvan Zsoldos
+name: Istvan Simon

 # Username (this should match the folder name)
 authors:
-- istvan_zsoldos
+- istvan_simon

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Senior Data Analyst
+role: reproducible business workflows

 # Organizations/Affiliations
 organizations: